tianocore/edk2/MdePkg/Library/StackCheckLib/TheoryOfOperations.md

 There are two predominant forms of stack cookie checking, MSVC-style and GCC-style.
 MSVC and CLANGPDB use the former, while GCC and CLANGDWARF use the latter.
-StackCheckLib supports both styles, though at the time of writing support is enabled for MSVC and GCC only.
+StackCheckLib supports both styles, though at the time of writing support is enabled for MSVC, GCC, and CLANGPDB.

 ### MSVC-style Stack Cookies